Archish27/archish27.github.io/src/content/about/index.md

 Hello!
 I'm Archish, a software engineer based in Mumbai, India who enjoys building things that live on the internet.
 I develop exceptional softwares, websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [KJSCE](https://kjsce.somaiya.edu/), I joined the engineering team at [JP Morgan Chase & Co.](https://jpmorgan.com/) where I build software solutions to grow business by means of technology.
+Shortly after graduating from [KJSCE](https://kjsce.somaiya.edu/), I joined the engineering team at [BrowserStack](https://browserstack.com/) where I build software solutions to grow business by means of technology.

 Here's a few technologies I've been working with recently: